aberuiz/DistrictAssignments/README.md

 ### Limitations

 Currently there are a few known limitations:

--   To geocode addresses you must input a .csv file that has columns titled 'Street.Address' & 'City'

 -   District geometry's must be in a .shp or .geojson format